Moray East 18

 Scotland has been a major exporter of energy for decades.
 Not just from its oil and gas fields of the last 50 years but by also exporting power from its onshore wind and hydro power facilities during peak periods.
 Scotland's ability to export green power is about to increase exponentially over the next 10 years with almost 50GW of wind power in its project pipeline.
 The bulk of this new production, 38GW, will come from offshore wind.

 The HND project consists of both onshore and offshore upgrades and extensions.
-It includes HVAC and HVDC elements as well as multi-terminal HVDC systems.
+It includes HVAC and HVDC elements as well as new multi-terminal technology HVDC systems.
 The list of Scottish projects in scope for HND is set out below and although we await a Detailed Network Design (DND) as a follow up to HND this list represents the ScotWind projects most likely to connect to the grid before 2030.
-A further HND report is already underway and is due to be published before the end of 2023.
-It will look at adding all the remaining ScotWind projects, along with some INTOG projects, to the system.
+An updated HND update report (Beyond 2030) has now been published.
+It contains planned connections looking to add all the remaining ScotWind projects, along with some INTOG projects, to the system.

 SITE